JonathanAmenechi/sealed-bid-auction/README.md

 It works using a commit-reveal scheme in which bidders commit hashed bids in the COMMIT phase and reveal their bids during the REVEAL phase.

 The Auction owner has the following privileges:
-* 1) Can start the auction with `startCommitPhase`
+* Can start the auction with `startCommitPhase`
-* 2) Can cancel the auction with `cancelAuction` if the auction hasn't started or the reserve price isn't met
+* Can cancel the auction with `cancelAuction` if the auction hasn't started or the reserve price isn't met

-Apart from the above, this contract intends to be as trustless as possible:
+This contract intends to be as trustless as possible:
-* 1) New auction contract for each auction
+* A new auction contract is deployed for each auction
-* 2) Auction parameters(commit duration, reveal duration, reserve price) are set on deployment and are immutable
+* Auction parameters(commit duration, reveal duration, reserve price) are set on deployment and are immutable
-* 3) Anyone can advance the auction to the next phase once the auction has started
+* Anyone can advance the auction to the next phase once the auction has started

+### Tests

+`yarn test`